antonfirsov/docs/2017/07-Jul/fsharp/fsharp-for-csharp.md

 F# comes with a few collection types, the most common of which are arrays, lists, and sequences.

-* F# arrays are mutable .NET arrays
+* F# arrays are mutable .NET arrays.
-* F# lists are singly-linked lists
-* F# sequences are a type alias for `IEnumerable<'T>`

-F# Arrays behave just like arrays in C#.
 They are mutable and their values can be changed in-place.
 They are evaluated eagerly.
-F# lists are singly-linked and immutable.
+* F# lists are immutable singly-linked lists.
 They can be used to form list patterns with F# pattern matching.
 They are evaluated eagerly.
-F# sequences are `IEnumerable<'T>` under the covers.
+* F# sequences are immutable `IEnumerable<'T>`s under the covers.
 They are evaluated lazily.

 F# arrays, lists, and sequences also have array, list, and sequence expression syntax.
 This is very convenient for different scenarios where you can generate one programatically.